UC Santa Cruz More-Than-Human(ities) Laboratory

 About the Cluster

-The UC Santa Cruz More-Than-Human(ities) Laboratory will be a multidisciplinary research “playgroup”—to borrow from Anna Tsing.
-The lab will be dedicated to sharing resources in support of collaborative environmental humanities (EH) research that engages scientists, social scientists, artists, and humanists on our campus to think through some of the most pressing problems related to climate change, extractive capitalism, and megainfrastructural projects.
-We will host a set of projects that foster high-impact learning communities on these topics in order to create a strong foundation for cross-disciplinary exchange.
-Unlike other EH centers at universities across the country, our lab will build on co-principal investigator partnerships with researchers, activists, artists, authors, and filmmakers from the Global South to foreground environmental thought rooted in histories of conquest and colonization as well as decolonial thought.
-The lab will thus work to challenge the hierarchies of intellectual production that exclude certain people—not to mention nonhumans—as sources of knowledge.
+The UC Santa Cruz More-Than-Human(ities) Laboratory is a multidisciplinary research “playgroup”—to borrow from Anna Tsing.
+The lab is dedicated to sharing resources in support of collaborative environmental humanities (EH) research that engages scientists, social scientists, artists, and humanists on our campus to think through some of the most pressing problems related to climate change, extractive capitalism, and megainfrastructural projects.
+The lab hosts a set of projects that foster high-impact learning communities on these topics in order to create a strong foundation for cross-disciplinary exchange.
+Unlike other EH centers at universities across the country, the lab builds on co-principal investigator partnerships with researchers, activists, artists, authors, and filmmakers from the Global South to foreground environmental thought rooted in histories of conquest and colonization as well as decolonial thought.
+The lab thus works to challenge the hierarchies of intellectual production that exclude certain people—not to mention nonhumans—as sources of knowledge.
 One of the lab’s main goals is to provide a venue for reimagining research collaboration by helping faculty and graduate students build meaningful relationships with potential research collaborators and sites across the globe, including thinking of ways to engage in participatory research.

 Co-Principal Investigators